Familial Mediterranean Fever – What is it?

 The most common treatment for FMF is colchicine, the same medicine frequently prescribed for gout.
 In many patients, colchicine is able to stop or greatly reduce the number of attacks.

-Online I have been able to connect with a few other FMF patients.
-A common thread in all our experiences is how greatly the disease can limit a normal life.
 One single mom recently posted how her daughter is suffering from the illness and has spent much time away from school and in the hospital.
 The daughter is only 14 years old.
 My heart breaks for her.

 The disease can be devasting, but life does not have to stop.
 Learning to pace yourself and to rest when you need to can reduce the frequency and intensity of attacks.
 Proper nutrition and low impact exercise are equally important.

 FMF forced me to quit my regular job and find options I could do from home.
 That has helped me a lot.
 The freelance work I do now is not based around punching a clock.
-If I need to spend a day or part of it in bed, the work is still there when I feel stronger.
+If I need to spend a day, or part of it, in bed the work is still there when I feel stronger.

 Most things are an effort for me, whether it is working in my yard or spending time with friends.
 Finding a balance is a constant struggle.
 I’ve learned repeatedly, and the hard way, that pushing myself when I am already starting an attack only makes the attack more severe.